Ash-Harley/Project-Management/README.md

-# Project-Management
+# Project Management  - Hybrid Approach
-Developed simple yet robust project management reports for a New York Startup banking company.
+Developed a robust Agile hybrid project management framework and reports for Netflix's new innovative platform.